Central Agricultural Research Center

 The Central Agricultural Research Center consists of 600 acres and serves agricultural producers by producing foundation seed of crop varieties developed and released by the Montana Agricultural Experiment Station (MAES), including cereals, oilseeds, pulses and forage crops.

 The current research center staff is comprised of one superintendent, two faculty, a farm operations manager, a farm mechanic and support personnel.
 A local advisory board made up of area producers and industry representatives from the surrounding counties, provides guidance on CARC research priorities.

 The Montana State University Agricultural Experiment Station's mission as established in 1893 by the state statute is "to conduct and promote studies, scientific investigations and experiments relating to agriculture, natural resources and rural life, and to diffuse information thereby acquired among the people of Montana."
 Thus, the research centers fulfill the agricultural research component of Montana State University's federal Land Grant University mission of teaching, research and extension.

-The crops species investigated at Central Ag Research Center (CARC) include cereals (barley, emmer, durum, oats, triticale, spelt, and wheat), oilseeds (camelina, canola, flax, mustards, safflower and sunflower), pulses (lentils, peas, chickpeas), other specialty seed-food crops (millet, buckwheat, teff, Indian ricegrass), and forage crops (annual and perennial legumes, annual and perennial grasses and salvage use of damaged grain crops).
-Horticultural species are evaluated for adaptation to the central Montana climate, also.
+The crops species investigated at Central Agricultural Research Center (CARC) include cereals (barley, durum, triticale, and wheat), oilseeds (canola, flax, mustards, safflower, and sunflower), pulses (lentils, peas, and chickpeas), other specialty seed-food crops (millet, buckwheat, and teff), and forage crops (annual and perennial legumes, annual and perennial grasses and salvage use of damaged grain crops).
 The CARC serves Ag producers by producing foundation seed of crop varieties developed and released by the Montana Agricultural Experiment Station (MAES).
-Public tours are conducted at CARC to present research findings and results.
+Public tours are conducted during our summer field days to present research findings and results.